College Credit-What you need to know

 Cowley College in Arkansas City, Kansas

 The Associate of General Studies degree at Cowley was developed for students who have obtained career major hours from Meridian Technology Center.
 To be eligible for Cowley graduation, students must complete the general education requirements and transfer at least 600 career major hours or 32 technical credit hours to complete the technical requirement of this degree.
 A minimum of 15 credit hours must be completed at Cowley College in order for a degree to be granted.
-Please contact the Transition Coordinator at Meridian’s Career Planning Center at 405-377-3333 or contact Brandon Burke at Cowley at 1-800-593-2222 or 620-441-5368.
+Please contact Meridian’s Career Planning Center at 405-377-3333 or contact Brandon Burke at Cowley at 1-800-593-2222 or 620-441-5368.
 Students can also take advantage of Cowley College Fast Track dual enrollment program which lets you start earning college credit while still attending high school.
-For more information contact Stephanie.Hopper@cowley.edu.
-(See Fast Tract Flyer and Cowley Degree plan.)

 ACT® Test Preparation

 Please visit ACT® test prep for test-taking tips and practice exams or learn more about free practice questions and tutorials.
-Fall 2021 ACT Test Prep workshop date will be posted in August of 2021.
+Fall 2024 ACT Test Prep workshop date is set for October 9, 2024.
+Please visit the Career Planning Center for sign-up information.
+Space is limited.

 College Planning Toolkit-UCanGo2.org

-This year all of college planning and FAFSA materials are available exclusively in digital format for easier sharing with students and parents, whether in a traditional or online classroom.
-Visit our website to download, share, and/or print them as needed.
+All of college planning and FAFSA materials are available exclusively in digital format for easier sharing with students and parents, whether in a traditional or online classroom.
+Visit the FAFSA website to download, share, and/or print them as needed.

 Learn More